HL7, EDI & FHIR Data Integration for Analytics & Reporting with PilotFish

 In Test mode, we can test a route from end-to-end or choose a subset of stages we wish to test.
 When we start in the middle of the process, we’re asked to supply a sample file manually.
 As the file is processed, successful stages are marked with a green check and failures are indicated with a red X.

 The data was routed to both defined targets.
 The canonical was mapped first onto SQLXML.
 Here we indicate an insert into a table called patient and second, we simply rendered some JSON.
-We then will update the database and post to that RESTful web service.
+We then will update the database and post it to that RESTful web service.

 Moving Interfaces into Production